Phytosanitary inspections on import of plants and plant-based products

 Do you import plants or plant-based products from outside the EU into the Netherlands?
 Under the European plant health and control rules, all plants and living parts of plants must be accompanied by a phytosanitary certificate to enter into the EU.
 Only 5 fruits are exempt: pineapples, coconuts, durians, bananas, and dates.

-High-risk plants will be banned from entering the EU until a full risk assessment has been carried out.
+High-risk plants are banned from entering the EU until a full risk assessment has been carried out.

-You can request a phytosanitary inspection (in Dutch) through the CLIENT system.
+You can request a phytosanitary inspection through the NVWA’s CLIENT system (in Dutch).

 Location of inspections

 The phytosanitary inspection usually takes place at the EU border.
+All points of entry of the Netherlands can be used for the import of plants or plant products.
 Do you want the inspections to be carried out at a different location?
 The NVWA must first approve of alternative inspection locations (in Dutch).
 This might be your company's premises.
 You, or a person or company authorised by you, then becomes the operator of the alternative inspection site.

 Import of plants with attached growing medium